cpske/ISP/feedback/tax-calculator.md

         return True
 ```

-**No Credit** for this becuase it fails to achieve the goal of "remove nested conditional".
+**No Credit** for this.
+It fails to achieve the goal of "remove nested conditional".
 There is still a nested "if".

 ```python
 def __eq__(self, other):